Your browser version is no longer supported, so you may experience issues while using this site.

 If the unforeseen happens at home, AAMI’s Home and Contents Insurance is on your side.
 You may sleep a little easier knowing your engagement or wedding ring is insured.

-AAMI is a part of the Suncorp Network, which means that you can use the Suncorp App to lodge claims from your mobile.
-Suncorp Claim Tracker also gives you in-app notifications and updates on your claims.
+Eligible AAMI customers can use the AAMI App to lodge claims from your mobile.
+You'll also receive in-app notifications and updates on your claims as they progress.

 Insuring your ring away from home